lorainelab/bioviz/README.md

 To update or add content:

 * fork this repository
-* clone this repository onto a staging site (e.g., EC2)
+* clone your fork onto a staging site (e.g., EC2)
-* make a branch and edit
+* make a branch on your staging site and edit
 * check your staging site using a Web browser
 * push the branch to to your fork
 * issue a pull request from your branch to master on the team repo